Ilesnat/Meterepreter_HTB_Execution/README.md

 ## Approach

 - Utilize a web stager to host the raw Meterpreter Binary.
 This fetches the shell code at runtime and will avoid some common signatures by not storing the shell code on disk.
-- I then create a suspended process, "Notepad.exe" and then hijack a thread of that process to execute the shell code
+- I then create a suspended process, "cmd.exe" and then hijack a thread of that process to execute the shell code

 ## 🚀 Getting Started